millerjmatos/millerjmatos/README.md

 # Muller Jorge

 -   👋 Hello!
 I hold a degree in Computer Network, and currently, I work as a Linux Analyst for a multinational company.
 I specialize in free and open source tools, particularly Linux-based systems.
+My desktop distribution is currently Linux Mint since 2020 and for servers I'm using RHEL/Rocky Linux.

--   I love sharing technical knowledge and I prefer to get straight to the point (methodology) because our time is often limited.
+-   I love sharing technical knowledge and using the "keep it simple" methodology because I know our time is often limited.

 -   📫 You can send me an e-mail to contato@mullertec.com.br